 The vast majority of cyberattacks happen to small and midsize businesses - 60% of them fold within 6 months of an attack, according to Inc. Magazine.
 With cyberattacks on the rise, network security is the number one issue on IT Exec's minds.
 We started a 3-part blog series, discussing the main types of network vulnerabilities: Hardware, Software, and Humans.
-In part 1, we covered the first type of network vulnerability, Hardware with the different categories and how they can be subject to vulnerabilities.
-Now we will be moving to part 2, Software.
+In part 1, we covered the first type of network vulnerability, hardware, with the different categories and how they can be subject to vulnerabilities.
+Now we will be moving to part 2: vulnerabilities of network software.
 As before, we will address what makes software vulnerable, how it can be breached, how to prevent it, and what to do if a breach occurs.

 How it's vulnerable